ExtCore/ExtCore-Docs/introduction/index.rst

 ExtCore.WebApplication
 ~~~~~~~~~~~~~~~~~~~~~~

-This package describes basic web application behavior with ``Startup`` class.
-This behavior includes modules and
+This package describes basic web application behavior with ``Startup`` abstract class.
+This behavior includes
-extensions assemblies discovering, ``ExtensionManager`` initialization etc. Any ExtCore web application must
+modules and extensions assemblies discovering, ``ExtensionManager`` initialization etc. Any ExtCore web
-inherit its ``Startup`` class from ``ExtCore.WebApplication.Startup`` class in order to work properly.
-Also this
+application must inherit its ``Startup`` class from ``ExtCore.WebApplication.Startup`` class in order to work
-package contains ``IAssemblyProvider`` interface and its implementation – ``AssemblyProvider`` class which is
+properly.
+Also this package contains ``IAssemblyProvider`` interface and its implementation –
-used to discover assemblies and might be replaced with the custom one.
+``AssemblyProvider`` class which is used to discover assemblies and might be replaced with the custom one.

 Basic Extensions
 ----------------